Research Misconduct

 - There be a significant departure from accepted practices of the relevant research community; and

-- Allegations of research misconduct must The allegations be proven by a preponderance of the evidence.
+- The allegations be proven by a preponderance of the evidence.

-- The destruction, absence of, or A respondent’s failure to provide destruction of research records adequately documenting the questioned research is evidence of research misconduct when the University establishes by a preponderance of the evidence that: the respondent intentionally or knowingly destroyed the records after being informed of the research misconduct allegations.
+- A respondent’s destruction of research records documenting the questioned research is evidence of research misconduct when the university establishes by a preponderance of the evidence that the respondent intentionally or knowingly destroyed the records after being informed of the research misconduct allegations.
 A respondent’s failure to provide research records documenting the questioned research is evidence of research misconduct where the respondent claims to possess the records but refuses to provide them upon request.

 - The Standing Committee

-- The DO shall appoint a Research Integrity Standing Committee (RISC) that serves to advise the DO and the RIO on the implementation and revision of this Policy and Procedures.
-RISC members will serve as members of inquiry and investigation committees.
+- The DO shall appoint a Research Integrity Standing Committee (RISC) that serves to advise the DO and the RIO on the implementation and revision of this policy and Procedures.
+The majority of RISC members shall be tenured or tenure-track faculty members chosen to reflect disciplinary diversity.
+RISC members will serve as members of inquiry and investigation committees, advise inquiry and investigation committees, and will review and approve Research Integrity Office Standard Operating Procedures.

-- The DO will appoint a Research Integrity Standing Committee (RISC) Chair who will assist in facilitating the work of the RISC, including:
+- The DO will appoint a Research Integrity Standing Committee (RISC) Chair who is a tenured, Full Professor faculty member with a proven track record in research.
+The RISC Chair will assist in facilitating the work of the RISC, including:

-- Assisting the RIO in assessing allegations of research misconduct;
+- Assisting the RIO in assessing allegations of research misconduct, as needed;

 - Conducting the inquiry process with the RIO, as described below; and